 budget ($): Kouros Exclusive Hotel & Suites – Adults Only, 4-star beachfront hotel, one of the best places to stay in Rhodes for couples, a few steps from the sandy beach.
 Its location offers easy access to a great range of nightclubs, bars and restaurants in the lively village of Faliraki.🔍MORE HOTEL DEALS IN FALIRAKI

 4. Kolymbia – popular town for families and couples, young and old

 Kolymbia is conveniently located half way betwen Lindos and Rhodes Town and easy access by bus.
 It was just a small village until the word got out 30 years ago about its lovely child-friendly beach.
 It has plenty of hotels now but it still has a pleasant quiet feel so it is good for young families and couples wanting to relax.

 The village was built when the Italians brought 30,000 colonists to the Island just after the First World War to create more settlements.
 The ruins of an early Christian basilica show that people lived here many centuries before that.
 The Church that stands today dates back to the 1920s when Kolymbia was being built.
 The bell tower is the most impressive feature of that church.

 There are two bays, either side of a rocky cape.
 Bathing is especially popular in the southern bay while the harbor is in the northern bay.
 Pleasant hotels line both of the beaches and reviews regularly talk of Kolympia as one of the prettiest places on the Island.
-It is still less than 20 miles distant from Rhodes Town.

 The downside is that you will need to book well in advance because there is only one hotel.
 There are some apartments and rooms to rent privately elsewhere but one section of the beach is only for guests of the hotel.
 Most of the bars, tavernas and restaurants, and indeed the apartments are right on the seafront.